space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 ![](https://i.imgur.com/xmZKKWJ.png)

-TortoiseGit also shows changed files/folders (a red icon in the bottom right) in the Windows Explorer which is really nice and why I have it installed in the first place.
+TortoiseGit also shows changed files/folders (a red icon in the bottom right) in the Windows Explorer which is very user friendly and why I have it installed in the first place.

 </p>
 </details>